Muscle balance and lateral imbalance

 When to consult a specialist?

-If lateral muscle imbalance is causing chronic pain, significantly limiting movement, or not improving with training, it is advisable to seek consultation with a physical therapist or sports doctor.
-They can perform a movement assessment, identify the underlying causes of the imbalance (which may be related to nerve issues or structural abnormalities), and provide an individualized rehabilitation and training plan.
+If lateral muscle imbalance is causing chronic pain, significantly limiting movement, or not improving with training, it is advisable to seek consultation with a physical therapist or sports physician.
+They can perform a movement assessment, identify the underlying causes of the imbalance (which may be related to neurological issues or structural anomalies), and propose an individualized rehabilitation and training plan.

 See more in the fitness guides of Sport Zona Academy.

 From my observation over the years, most athletes who come to me with pain or injury have a visible lateral muscle imbalance that has been neglected.
-Often, this manifests as one side being less developed or poor movement patterns when the body is under stress.
+This often manifests as a less developed side or poor movement patterns when the body is under stress.
 Correcting these imbalances is often key to long-term health and performance, especially in asymmetrical sports.

 See more in the fitness guides of Sport Zona Academy.